ZenoxisIV/TeXParser/README.md

 ## Usage

-1. **Connect to Database**: The user specifies the database connection details (e.g., host, port, credentials) and selects the desired database.
+1. Specify the database connection details (e.g., host, port, credentials) and select the desired database.

-2. **Define Query**: The user provides a SQL query to extract the required data from the database.
+2. Provide a SQL query to extract the required data from the database.
 The query can be customized to filter, aggregate, or manipulate the data as needed.

-3. **Configure Template**: The user defines a LaTeX template through Python that serves as the blueprint for the document.
+3. Define a LaTeX template through Python that serves as the blueprint for the document.
 This template includes placeholders for dynamically inserted data elements.

-4. **Generate Document**: The program executes the SQL query, retrieves the data from the database, and populates the LaTeX template with the fetched data.
+4. The program executes the SQL query, retrieves the data from the database, and populates the LaTeX template with the fetched data.
 It generates a complete LaTeX document ready for compilation.

-5. **Compile Document**: The program compiles the generated LaTeX document using `pdflatex` with a local LaTeX compiler (e.g., TeX Live, MiKTeX) to obtain the final output in PDF format.
+5. The program compiles the generated LaTeX document using `pdflatex` with a local LaTeX compiler (e.g., TeX Live, MiKTeX) to obtain the final output in PDF format.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/improvement`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/improvement`).
-6. Create a new Pull Request.

 ## License